 I’d avidly watched Rudd as Brian Fantana in Anchorman (2014), who recommends Black Panther aftershave to Ron Burgundy as “It’s illegal in nine countries… Yep, it’s made with bits of real panther, so you know it’s good”.
 Sadly, this aftershave doesn’t exist, despite what your angelic-looking, wide-eyed then future husband might say…

 I also watched Rudd’s role in This is 40 (2012), where Rudd had great romantic chemistry with Mrs Judd Apatow, Leslie Mann as his on-screen wife.
 I do hope we revisit this film couple every decade.
 After finally watching Rudd in his tiny superhero role I noted as well as having the lead role that Rudd was a co-writer for the film.

 This screenplay brought back the fun and the comedy into this genre which was there but often lost in the action in far too many recent superhero movies.
 For these reasons, I had thought of watching Guardians of the Galaxy (2012) again, but Starlord isn’t technically a superhero.

-For these reasons, I had thought of watching Guardians of the Galaxy (2012) again, but as Starlord isn’t technically a superhero, darlin’ husband and I watched Superman (1978).
+So after more deliberation, Darlin Husband and I watched Superman (1978).
 In the dual roles of Superman and Clark Kent, Christopher Reeve proved you can also put the fun into funny as a superhero.
-Superman was the only superhero I remember watching from my childhood and that was before I knew it had a Larry “J.R.
+Superman was the only superhero film, I remember watching from my childhood and that was before I knew it had a Larry “J.R.
 Ewing” Hagman cameo in it.

 Superman starts with the trial of Zod for conspiring to overthrow the council in Krypton by the